Bob Godfrey: 1960s

 Godfrey subsequently made Do It Yourself Cartoon Kit (1961) which satirises animation and commercial advertising.
 The use of different animated forms, materials and techniques makes it one of his most exciting films to watch.
 The use of cutout animation for the narrator pre-dates Terry Gilliam's use of the technique, and the film is often mis-credited as being produced by Gilliam.
 Michael Bentine provided the narration for the film and worked with Godfrey on a number of films and commercials.

 Godfrey's animated work during the later 1950s and 1960s continued to appear in TV commercials, but in 1964 he started his own company Bob Godfrey's Movie Emporium to develop his own creative projects including the children's cartoons.
 He was also responsible for a number of slightly risqué cartoons satirising British sexual habits, such as Henry 9 To 5, which was also awarded a BAFTA in 1971.
-He also animated the cartoon Alf, Bill and Fred.
+He also animated the cartoons Alf, Bill and Fred and Two Off the Cuff.

 As well as animation, he produced live-action commercials and short films.
 A number of them starred the artist Bruce Lacey, who appeared in Battle of New Orleans and The Hanging Tree.
 His interest in live action included a number of appearances in self-directed commercials and minor film roles, including The Beatles' film Help!
 (1965) and Casino Royale (1967).
 In 1965 he animated four episodes of The Beatles, an animated television series featuring the pop band, which had been sub-contracted out to different studios.
 Godfrey also worked as an uncredited adviser on Yellow Submarine (1968).